 What is a Drug Screen?

 A drug screen (also called a drug test) is the collection and analysis of blood, urine, hair, or saliva to detect the presence of the chemicals and contaminants left behind in the body due to drug use.
-A drug screen may also be used to detect performance enhancing drugs sometimes used by professional athletes such as steroids and HGH.
-From professionally executed drug screens used by employers to keep a drug-free workplace, to at-home drug screens used by anyone trying to monitor drug usage in the household, many different types exist for multiple purposes.
+A drug screen may also be used to detect performance-enhancing drugs sometimes used by professional athletes such as steroids and HGH.
+Many different types of drug screens exist for multiple purposes.

 Main Types of Drug Screens